 The European Credit Transfer System (ECTS) in Hungary ensures the transparency of the learning, teaching and assessment processes by facilitating recognition of your learning achievements and qualifications in many countries throughout the European Higher Education Area.
 The ECTS ensures that the grades you have achieved can be accepted by other European institutions in other countries.

-At the end of each semester, the student’s study achievement is evaluated with a grade in the Hungarian credit system (5-excellent, 4-good, 3-medium or satisfactory, 2-sufficient or pass, 1-fail).
+At the end of the semester, the student’s study achievement is evaluated with a grade (5-excellent, 4-good, 3-medium or satisfactory, 2-sufficient or pass, 1-fail).
+The ECTS conversion table ensures transfer procedures between the Hungarian academic credit system and the ECTS.
+The recognition of courses completed abroad is based on the credit transfer regulation.

 ECTS grade compared with Hungarian grading: